Sexual Offences Act 1967

-The Sexual Offences Act 1967 is an Act of Parliament in the United Kingdom (citation 1967 c.
-60).
+The Sexual Offences Act 1967 (c.
+60) is an act of Parliament in the United Kingdom.
 It legalised homosexual acts in England and Wales, on the condition that they were consensual, in private and between two men who had attained the age of 21.
 The law was extended to Scotland by the Criminal Justice (Scotland) Act 1980 and to Northern Ireland by the Homosexual Offences (Northern Ireland) Order 1982.

 Background

-Homosexual activity between men had been illegal for centuries.
+Homosexual activity between men had been a criminal offence in England and Wales since the Middle Ages.
+Before the Reformation it was punished by ecclesiastical courts; the Buggery Act 1533 transferred the jurisdiction to the royal courts, with the penalties including death.
+With many revisions, this legislation remained in force until the enactment of the Offences Against the Person Act 1828, or "Lord Lansdowne's Act", which retained capital punishment as a possible sentence for the crime.
+The Victorian era saw the punishments shift to being more lenient but also more enforceable: the Offences Against the Person Act 1861 abolished the death penalty, while the Labouchere Amendment of 1885 criminalised all homosexual activity between men besides anal intercourse.
 There was never an explicit ban on homosexual activity between women.

-In the 1950s, there was an increase of prosecutions against homosexual men and several well-known figures had been convicted.
+In the 1950s, there was an increase of prosecutions against homosexual men and several well-known figures were convicted.
 The government set up a committee led by John Wolfenden to consider the laws on homosexuality.
 In 1957, the committee published the Wolfenden report, which recommended the decriminalisation of homosexual activity between men above the age of 21.
-The position was summarised by the committee as follows: "unless a deliberate attempt be made by society through the agency of the law to equate the sphere of crime with that of sin, there must remain a realm of private that is in brief, not the law's business."
-However, the government of Harold Macmillan did not act upon its recommendations, due to fears of public backlash.
+The position was summarised by the committee as follows: "unless a deliberate attempt be made by society through the agency of the law to equate the sphere of crime with that of sin, there must remain a realm of private morality and immorality, which is, in brief and crude terms, not the law's business."
+However, the government of Harold Macmillan did not act upon its recommendations, due to fears of a public backlash.

-In 1965, several politicians sponsored a Sexual Offences Bill, a private member's bill which drew heavily upon the findings of the Wolfenden report.
-The key sponsors were Humphry Berkeley, a Conservative MP, Leo Abse, a Labour MP, and Lord Arran, a Conservative peer.
-By that year, public opinion had shifted in favour.
-A 1965 opinion poll commissioned by the Daily Mail found that 63% of respondents did not believe that homosexuality should be a crime while only 36% agreed it should, even though 93% agreed that homosexual men were "in need of medical or psychiatric treatment."
+On 29 June 1960, the House of Commons, by a majority of 114 (99 Ayes to 213 Noes), voted against a motion endorsing the Wolfenden Committee's recommendations.